 Shopper-Level Analytics

-This type of analytics is about getting to know customers.
+This type of retail analytics is about getting to know customers.
 What they buy, how they shop, and how they feel about a specific brand.

 Transaction-Level Analytics